 (i) Ensure that participants who enter the United States without job placements secured in advance are nationals of Visa Waiver Program countries;

-(ii) Ensure that such participants receive pre-departure information that explains how to seek employment and secure lodging in the United States;
+(ii) Ensure that such participants receive pre-departure information that Start Printed Page 23184explains how to seek employment and secure lodging in the United States;

 (iii) Maintain and provide such participants with a roster of bona fide job listings equal to or greater than the number of participants who entered the United States without pre-arranged and confirmed job placements;